dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

-From which we can see that the EMT calculator predicts the FCC crystal structure to be the most stable crystal structure for all tested metals which is true in reality as well.
+From which we can see that the EMT calculator predicts the FCC crystal structure to be the most stable crystal structure for all tested metals which is also true in reality.

 =====================================
 Getting started - part 2 - migrations